rackerlabs/support-how-to/content/how-to/cloud-servers/how-to-enable-SSL-TLS-perfect-forward-secrecy/index.md

 ##### Nginx Instructions

-List the website that have an SSL installed:
+List the websites that have an SSL certificate installed:

 ```
 [root@rackspace-test ~]# egrep -ir 'SSL' /etc/nginx/conf.d/